ignoxx/caloriemate/README.md

 A personal project I built to help track what I eat without overthinking it.
 The idea is simple: snap a photo of your meal, let AI give you a rough estimate of calories and protein, and get back to eating.
 No fuss, no precise measurements—just enough info to build awareness of what you're consuming.

 At the time of writing, I've managed to lose about 7kg using this approach.
-The goal was never to track everything perfectly, but to get a feel for my eating habits until I could develop that intuition naturally and move on.
+The goal was never to track everything perfectly, but to get a feel for my eating habits until I can develop that intuition naturally and move on.

 I'm making this public in case anyone else finds it useful and wants to self-host their own instance.